La Colère dans le vent

 La Colère dans le vent is a 2016 Nigerien documentary film directed by Amina Weira and produced by VraiVrai Films.

-The film deals with the mining of uranium in Areva city since 1976 and resulted loss of population due to high radioactivity in that area.
+The film deals with the mining of uranium in Areva city since 1976 and the resulting population loss due to high radioactivity in that area.

 The film premiered on 1 April 2016 in France.
 The film received mixed reviews from critics and screened at many film festivals.